 Tools

 Searching for coveted award space — think Qatar Airways Qsuite or Lufthansa First Class — presents another challenge for prospective travelers.
-However, Seats.aero makes finding some of these awards easy.
+However, Seats.aero makes it easy to find some of these awards.
 Under the “Tools” dropdown menu, you'll see several options that are worth your attention:

 Utilizing these tools takes the guesswork out of finding specific unicorn awards or locating flights for which you can cash in PlusPoints, eUpgrades, or upgrade/earn miles based on fare class.
 And like the other Seats.aero pages, you can filter (with a Pro subscription), sort, and keyword search to narrow down the results.
 Then, click on the information icon to navigate directly to the booking page.